Table Of Contents

 The basic output of NetFlow is a flow record.
 Several different formats for flow records have evolved as NetFlow has matured.
 The most recent evolution of the NetFlow export format is known as Version 9.
 The distinguishing feature of the NetFlow Version 9 export format is that it is template-based.
 Templates provide an extensible design to the record format, a feature that should allow future enhancements to NetFlow services without requiring concurrent changes to the basic flow-record format.
 Using templates provides several key benefits:

 The Version 9 export format consists of a packet header followed by one or more template flow or data flow sets.
 A template flow set provides a description of the fields that will be present in future data flow sets.
 These data flow sets may occur later within the same export packet or in subsequent export packets.
-Template flow and data flow sets can be intermingled within a single export packet, as illustrated in the figure below.
+Template flow and data flow sets can be intermingled within a single export packet, as illustrated in Figure 5.

 NetFlow Version 9 will periodically export the template data so the NetFlow collector will understand what data is to be sent and also export the data flow set for the template.
 The key advantage to Flexible NetFlow is that the user configures a flow record, which is effectively converted to a Version 9 template and then forwarded to the collector.
-The figure below is a detailed example of the NetFlow Version 9 export format, including the header, template flow, and data flow sets.
+Figure 6 is a detailed example of the NetFlow Version 9 export format, including the header, template flow, and data flow sets.

 Security Monitoring with Flexible NetFlow